Micajah Coffin: Political career

-In 1791, at age 57, Coffin was elected by a large vote as a member of the Massachusetts House of Representatives representing Nantucket.
-He served this office for 21 years from 1791 to 1812.
+In 1791, at age 57, Coffin was elected by a large vote to represent Nantucket County as a member of the Massachusetts House of Representatives.
+He served this office for 21 years, from 1791 to 1812.
 For his first 15 years, he was the only representative for Nantucket County.

-On May 29, 1795, Coffin offered an act to the House to change their current name of the "Town of Sherborn" in Nantucket County to the "Town of Nantucket" as there was another town with the same name in the Commonwealth of Massachusetts creating confusion for people.
-On June 8, 1795, this bill was endorsed and signed by Governor Samuel Adams which made it officially changed and known as Nantucket in Nantucket County.
+On May 29, 1795, Coffin offered an act to the House to change their town's name from the "Town of Sherborn" in Nantucket County to the "Town of Nantucket" in Nantucket County.
+The reason for the act was to prevent confusion resulting from the Commonwealth of Massachusetts having another town with the same name, Sherborn. as there was another town with the same name in the Commonwealth of Massachusetts creating confusion for people.
+On June 8, 1795, this bill was endorsed and signed by Governor Samuel Adams.
+The name "Town of Sherborn" was now officially changed to "Nantucket" in Nantucket County.

 Death

 In Coffin's last years, he lost his mental acuteness.
 He died on May 25, 1827.
-The Governor of Massachusetts at the time, Levi Lincoln, honored Micajah by visiting him on Nantucket the autumn before his death.
+The Governor of Massachusetts at the time, Levi Lincoln, honored Micajah by visiting him on Nantucket island the autumn before his death.